CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 # attribute categories

-- defines page and pageSize in parameters (should also be defined then for attributes!)
+htt- defines page and pageSize in parameters (should also be defined then for attributes!)
 - contratry to up-front definition: 1st page is defined here as 1 (not 0 as in general?!)

 # markers